hylandtechoutreach/ucs/MoreCss/SelfPacedWork.md

-# Rainbow Poem Individual Work
+# Rainbow Poem Updates: Self-Paced Work
 After completing the code-along, work on these exercises.

 ## Updating the Poem